 Many core engineering courses require that students take courses in progressive order, successfully completing (meaning a grade of D or better) a prerequisite course prior to going on to the next level.
 For example, Calculus 2 has a prerequisite of Calculus 1.
 If you have not successfully completed Calculus 1, then you do not have the prerequisite for Calculus 2, and do not qualify to take the course.
 Prerequsites can be found by looking in the Online Schedule of Classes.
-See this Pre-requisite Chart for standard 1st yr SOE courses.

 A corequisite means that a course must be taken at the same time as another course.
 For example, Computer Architecture and Computer Architecture Lab are corequisites.
 They must be taken concurrently.